 Barracuda VPN Control is the user interface of the VPN Client for Windows for configuring VPN profiles and Barracuda VPN adapter settings as well as for the management of certificates.
 You can launch the VPN Client by left-clicking the Barracuda Network Access system tray icon.

-The Barracuda VPN Client is also accessible from the Windows Control panel.
+You can also access the Barracuda VPN Client from the Windows Control panel.
 When started from the Windows Control panel, Barracuda VPN Control opens with the VPN profiles area.

 Configure the Barracuda VPN Client for Windows